EU ministers approve €1.4bn Ukraine military aid using Russia assets

 Other EU member states may administer the proceeds in the future.

-According to the European Commission, around €210 billion worth of Russian Central Bank assets are frozen in the EU.
+According to the European Commission, around €210 billion worth of Russian Central Bank assets are frozen in the European Union.

 The Brussels-based financial institution Euroclear, which holds the lion's share of the assets, recently announced that the assets had made around €4.4 billion in interest in 2023.